Botanical Name of Cat’s Claw: Uncaria tomentosa.

 Other Common Names: Cat’s Claw; Uña de Gato; Paraguayo; Garabato; Garbato Casha; Samento; Tambor Huasca; Uña Huasca; Uña de Gailan; Hawk; Healing Vine of Peru; Uña de Gato; Saventar; Peru Ìuña de Gato Rojaî; Loreto Îgarabato Coloradoî; Ucayali Îuña de Gato de Alturaî; Îgarabato Amarilloî; îbejuco de Aguaî; San Martîn Îgarabatoî.

-Its reported range is from Belize in the north to Paraguay in the south.
-Maranhao, Brazil is the most eastern area where uncaria tomentosa has been found growing wild.
+The plants’s reported range is from Belize in the north to Paraguay in the south.
+Maranhao, Brazil is the most eastern area where Uncaria tomentosa has been found growing wild.

 It favors mountain slopes in the organic soils of the primary (old growth) rainforest, between 250 and 900 meters above sea level.
 It can also be found in disturbed forest but rarely in secondary forest.
 Over harvesting and destruction of old growth rainforest are a serious threat to Uncaria tomentosa.